 Objective 1.8 To onboard fixed and variable staff.
 Description Contract with vendor resources so they can be prepared for CAT response.
 Develop and retain resources prepared to serve after a catastrophic incident.
 Purpose To uphold the Associations' commitment to deliver prompt and fair claims service.
 Participants Claims, Human Resources, Legal and Compliance Action Plans Claims Verifies that vendor partners remain compliant with TWIA/TFPA requirements.
 Maintains a list of approved vendors.
 Provides copies of new employment contracts for Legal & Compliance and Human Resources.
-Fills out SAEF for all onboarding staff (performed by Claims support staff).
 Maintains claim adjuster licensing database for staff and contractors.
 Conducts audits to determine any conflicts of interest with vendor contractors.
 Maintains relationship with a network of contractors.
-Most the following yearly certifications: TWIA/TFPA Residential Adjuster Certification, TWIA Commercial Adjuster Certification, TWIA/TFPA Desk Examiner Certification, TWIA/TFPA Manager and Supervisor Training.
-Sends "Vendor Business Continuity Procedures Form" to approved vendors for the following: point of contact with person responsible for disaster recovery planning, disasters they are prepared to withstand, frequency of DR/BC testing, location for disaster recovery, backup power planning, and recovery time objective (RTO).
-Human Resources Administers temporary/contract resources to supply labor for the Mobile Claims Unit.
+Provide annual in-person training for field adjusters in TWIA's standards, PDEG, and culture.
+Hosts the following yearly certifications: TWIA/TFPA Residential Adjuster Certification, TWIA Commercial Adjuster Certification, TWIA/TFPA Desk Examiner Certification, TWIA/TFPA Manager and Supervisor Training.
+Sends "Vendor Business Continuity Procedures Form" to approved vendors for the following Human Resources Administers temporary/contract resources to supply labor for the Mobile Claims Unit.
 Distributes ethics policies and verifies signed conflicts of interest forms for staff, contractors, and vendors.
-Establishes and oversees policies for staff and contractors.
+Legal and Compliance Establishes and oversees policies for staff and contractors.
 Trains new staff and contractors in TWIA 101 and TWIA 201.
-Through training, encourage Claims personnel to continue to refer non-compliance of public adjusters to Compliance Make formal referrals to TDI Enforcement unit for further investigation Reviews any reported potential conflicts of interest with Claims management to develop Exhibits, or Related Field Adjuster Online Training Vendor Business Continuity Procedures Form Documents Exhibit 8 "Screenshot of Online Field Adjuster and Examiner Training."
-Additional Information Compliance Fulfills the need to model one, two, and four-in-100 year incidents, and the need to describe pre- and post- incident processes as per Texas Insurance Code 2210.455.
+Through training, encourage Claims personnel to continue to refer non-compliance of public adjusters to Compliance Make formal referrals to TDI Enforcement unit for further investigation Reviews any reported potential conflicts of interest with Claims management to develop action plan to mitigate or rectify conflicts.
+Exhibits, or Related Documents Field Adjuster Online Training Vendor Business Continuity Procedures Form Exhibit 8 "Screenshot of Online Field Adjuster and Examiner Training."
+Additional Information Compliance Fulfills the need to model one, two, and four-in-100 year incidents, and the need to describe pre- and post-incident processes as per Texas Insurance Code 2210.455.
+QA or Testing